LiorKogan/V1/README.md

 ![V1](Pictures/Q115-2.png)

-{1} is a property of each unique assignment to A × _df_._since_ in _S_.
+{1} is a property of each unique assignment to A × _df_._since_ in 𝑆.

 _**Q289:** Any person who at a certain three-day interval became an owner of more than five horses_

 ![V1](Pictures/Q289.png)

-When _n_ intervals overlap, the intersection contains the start-time of at least one of the intervals (it also contains the end-time of at least one of the intervals).
+When 𝑛 intervals overlap, the intersection contains the start-time of at least one of the intervals (it also contains the end-time of at least one of the intervals).

 _**Q283:** Any person who at a certain day owned at least five horses_